vukobrat/bookstore-api-automation-framework/README.md

 - Run `npm run type-check` to see detailed errors
 - Ensure all dependencies are installed: `npm install`

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests and ensure they pass
-5. Run linting and formatting checks
-6. Submit a pull request

 ## 📄 License